-If possible, separate yourself from roommates and friends by staying in a specific room in your living space and using a separate bathroom.
-If you have experienced COVID-19 symptoms or tested positive for the virus — even if you've been vaccinated — tell your close contacts that they may have been exposed and to get tested immediately if they exhibit any symptoms.
+If possible, separate yourself from roommates and friends by staying in one room in your living space and using a separate bathroom.
+If you have any COVID-19 symptoms or tested positive for the virus — even if you've been vaccinated — tell your close contacts they might have been exposed and to get tested immediately if they exhibit any symptoms.

 Let Your Professors Know

 If you know you're going to miss class for an extended period of time, "communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," said Suzet McKinney, CEO and executive director of the Illinois Medical District.
 Continue to keep your professors updated about your situation through email if your illness worsens.